Ondsel-Development/website/handbook/Operation/3-customer-support.md

 - Ondsel's [kinematic solver](https://github.com/Ondsel-Development/OndselSolver)
 developed for FreeCAD's integrated assembly workbench

-The Ondsel Lens service itself is dicussed on a Telegram group that stays private for the duration of the closed beta testing program.
-We accept requests for joining the program [here](https://ondsel.com/contact/).
+Reports against the Ondsel Lens service can be submitted on our official [Discord server](https://discord.gg/7jmzezyyfP), either in the #feedback or in the #lens channels.

 We will also do our best to respond to requests about our products on social media channels.
 We are present and active here: